antmicro/kenning/README.md

 ### Module installation with pip

-`NOTE`: Kenning supports Python up to 3.11.
+`NOTE`: Kenning supports Python from 3.10 to 3.12.

 To install Kenning with its basic dependencies with `pip`, run: